9/11/18 Quantum entanglement and the transfer of data through shadows

 Our readings of quantum entanglement are all done through frames.
 Where the object (entanglement) exists from a point of existence onwards, its position determining it’s place in time.

 This object is at a constant state no matter who observes it, or when, but rather where it is when it has been observed.
-Where we are seeing its data relay of its position and velocity based on it’s location in what we consider to be space, and all other objects locations around it.
+Where we are seeing its data relay of its position and for other structures; velocity, based on it’s location in what we consider to be space, and with reference to all other objects locations around it.

-Reading its surroundings may help to prove its location is only changed when we change them.
+In other harder to predict scenarios, reading the entangled objects surroundings instead may help to prove its location is only changed when we change them.

 This gives the perception that our observation affects it when it does not.
 This also means that light is not independent of time.